 Whatever your approach, perhaps an inclusive family conference or casually dropping the topic into a conversation – be prepared for the response and what course of action (if any) to take next:

-- Research on line – most funeral companies have a website, outlining the company’s philosophy, staff profiles, their facilities and services they offer.
+- Choosing a funeral company – most funeral companies have a website, outlining the company’s philosophy, staff profiles, their facilities and services they offer.

 - Contact a local funeral company for an obligation-free discussion of your options.